-Gain on extinguishment of debt: Gain on extinguishment of debt consists of forgiveness of a loan (the "PPP Loan") from the U.S. Treasury Department's Small Business Administration (the "SBA") under their Payroll Protection Program, which was introduced as an economic stimulus during the COVID-19 pandemic.
+Gain on extinguishment of debt: Gain on extinguishment of debt consists of forgiveness of a loan from the US Treasury Department's Small Business Administration under their Payroll Protection Plan ("PPP Loan").

-Interest and other expense, net: Interest and other expense, net consists primarily of interest expense associated with the 2018 Term Loan (as defined below).
+Interest and other expense, net: Interest and other expense, net consists primarily of interest expense associated with our 2018 Term Loan.